thatvirdiguy/AWS-Inventory/README.md

 Python script to scan an AWS environment and build an inventory of resources, along with their details and how they are related to each other.

+**Note**: I used to manage and develop something similar for one of my previous employers.
+That did quite a lot more than this, rather basic, data extraction and manipulation, building an internal-only website using HTML toolkits such as Bootstrap and DataTables.
+I have purposefully not put that part in since that is and should be their proprietary code.

 ## Architecture

 The script is broken down into four modules, one for each of the four core services AWS provides: EC2, VPC, S3, and IAM.
 The main script, `main.py`, calls these four modules.
 The findings are put as json files in a separate folder/directory called `data`.